 It’s fortunate, then, that Messi had those six or seven (or more) years ahead of him.
-Another Champions League title followed in 2011, and a third of his Barça career four years after that, while the nine seasons since 2009-10 have brought six more domestic titles and a further 479 goals.
+Another Champions League title followed in 2011, and a third of his Barça career four years after that, while the nine seasons since 2009-10 have brought six more domestic titles.

-In that period he’s passed 50 career hat-tricks, too, the most recent coming against Real Betis in March, but none have been better than his quadruple against Arsenal.
-Sometimes you step onto the pitch thinking you have a chance, but leave knowing that was never really true.
+In that period he’s passed 50 career hat-tricks, too, March, but none have been better than his quadruple against Arsenal.
+Sometimes you step onto the pitch thinking you have a chance but leave knowing that was never really true.

 By Tom Victor